isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00a-SC-PR-info.md

 permalink: /SC-PR/info
 ---

-### Singapore Citizens and PRs General Entry into Singapore
+### Singapore Citizens and Permanent Residents General Entry into Singapore
-SC/SPRs can return to Singapore without applying for any specific Safe Travel Lane.
+Singapore Citizens and Permanent Residents can return to Singapore without applying for any specific Safe Travel Lane.
 However, they will be subjected to the prevailing health measures imposed on incoming travellers.
-Please click [here](/health) for more information on the prevailing SHN and swab requirements.
+Please click [here](/health) for more information on the prevailing Stay-Home Notice (SHN) and swab requirements.

 ### Singapore Citizens and PRs on Periodic Commuting Arrangement (PCA) with Malaysia